xidexia/xidexia.github.io/index.md

 <div class="span8">
 <table>
 <tr>
 <td> Hello!
 My name is Xide Xia ( pronounced as 'Hseede Hsiah').
-It is named after Xide Xie, who is a famous Chinese physist as well as the first woman president of a major comprehensive university in China.
+It is named after Xide Xie, who is a famous Chinese physicist as well as the first woman president of a major comprehensive university in China.
 <br/>
 <br/>
 I am a Ph.D. student in the <a href="http://www.bu.edu/cs/">Computer Science Department</a> at Boston University.
 I am advised by Professor <a href="http://people.bu.edu/bkulis/">Brian Kulis</a>.
 I work as a research assistant in <a href="https://www.bu.edu/cs/ivc/">the Image and Video Computing (IVC)</a> lab.
 My academic interests broadly include image/video style transfer learning, attribute-based models, segmentation, and metric learning for retrieval.